System to support the success of diverse employees

 Promotion of men taking childcare leave

-We regularly disseminate information on our internal portal site and hold roundtable discussions on the theme of childcare leave.
-In addition, we are conducting online training for executives to promote understanding of legal revisions and the need for men to take childcare leave.
-In fiscal 2022, 142 employees took childcare leave (including leave for childcare purposes), for a take-up rate of 84%.
+We regularly post information on our internal portal site and hold roundtable discussions on the topic of parental leave.
+We also provide online training for managers to promote understanding of legal reforms and men taking parental leave.

-*Aggregation target: Idemitsu Kosan employment (including all employees and those transferred to other companies)
+* Data collection target: Idemitsu Kosan employment (all employees, including those seconded to other companies)

 Initiatives